By: Chris ⎜ Last updated

 Hot Shop

 Hot Shop has one Michelin star and a canteen-style atmosphere in a former sex shop on Københavngata.
 The surprise tasting menu changes with the season, and the natural wine list leans heavily on Jura producers.
-Book ahead.
+Book several months ahead.

 RECOMMENDED: For more on both, read our Oslo restaurant guide